Villar, Nunez homer as Orioles beat Rockies 9-6.

+DENVER (AP) — Andrew Cashner tried to give the tired Baltimore bullpen a breather, but fatigue ended his night early.
+Josh Lucas rescued him and his fellow Orioles relievers with a strong performance in a tough environment.

-DENVER (AP) — Jonathan Villar and Renato Nunez both homered and finished with three hits to lead the Baltimore Orioles to a 9-6 win over the Colorado Rockies on Saturday night.
+Lucas threw three shutout innings for his first career save and was backed by homers from Jonathan Villar and Renato Nunez in Baltimore’s 9-6 win over the Colorado Rockies on Saturday night.

 Arenado had three hits, including his 200th career home run, and drove in the first five runs for Colorado.
 Chris Iannetta also homered for the Rockies.